ChenxiH/ChenxiH.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Resilient Planning of Renewable-dominated Power Systems
-  - Decision-Dependent Uncertainties Modelling and Quantification
+  - Uncertainty Modelling and Quantification
   - Machine Learning and Its Applications in Renewable Energy Systems

 # Education to show in About widget